roccodev/bdat-rs/docs/MODERN.md

 ## Row data and values

-Unlike legacy BDATs, there are no flag or list cells.
+Unlike legacy BDATs, there are no flag or list cells (see below).
 Rows are stored sequentially.
 Each cell is represented as follows, depending on value type:

 | ID | Type | Size (bytes) | Notes |